-Kimberly Lampl, DIRECTOR of programs
+Kimberly Lampl, DIRECTOR of tutoring and special programs

 Born and raised in Cincinnati, OH, Kimberly Lampl has worked with Envision Children since June 2012, managing academic programs, along with administrative duties.
 Kim attended Wyoming City Schools and earned her Bachelor’s degree from Northern Kentucky University in Middle Grades Education, with emphases in Math education for grades 4-9 and Special Education for grades K-12.
 Following graduation, she spent her first year teaching math to grades 3-10 at East End Community Heritage School.

 Her detail oriented thinking and organizational skills have helped support the Envision Children in its expansion.
 It’s her goal to reach and help as many students as possible.
 She is attaining that goal through the services she provides to students through Envision Children.
 A very family-oriented person, Kim cherishes her time with them dearly.

 Carmen Stone, Assistant Coordinator of Early Childhood Education and Coordinator Kindergarten Challenge